Vaazhl

-The project was originally produced by R. D. Raja of 24AM Studios in May 2018.
+The project was originally announced by R. D. Raja of 24AM Studios in May 2018.
 However, by June 2019, the production rights were acquired by Sivakarthikeyan.
 The film was shot across 100 unexplored locations across India and at islands in Indonesia and Papua New Guinea.

 Vaazhl released through the streaming service SonyLIV on 16 July 2021.
 The film opened to positive reviews from critics, praising the performances of the cast members, storyline, direction, music and cinematography, but criticised the lack of depth and the slow-paced narration in the second half.